 HDI products for high-density substrates and subdivision functions

 1. Miniaturized HDI products

 HDI product miniaturization initially refers to the reduction of finished product size and weight, which is achieved through its own wiring density design and the use of new high-density devices such as uBGAs.
 In most cases, even if the price of the product remains stable or declines, its function is continuously enhanced.
-The main structure of internal interconnection is 6-layer or 8-layer board.
-Other features of the product are as follows: 10 mil pad, 3-5 mil via, 4 mil line width / line spacing for most parts, PCB thickness also controlled within 40 mil, FR4 or FR4 base material with high TG (160 ℃).
+The main structure of internal interconnection is the 6-layer or 8-layer board.
+Other features of the product are as follows: 10 mil pad, 3-5 mil via, 4 mil line width/line spacing for most parts, PCB thickness also controlled within 40 mils, FR4 or FR4 base material with high TG (160 ℃).
 This technology is in the leading position in HDI technology.
-The density design provides smaller size and higher density, including the pins of uBGA or flip chip.
+The density design provides smaller size and higher density, including the pins of uBGA or flip-chip.

 2. High-density substrate HDI products

 The HDI board of high-density substrates is mainly concentrated in the 4 or 6 layers of the board, interconnecting between layers with buried holes, of which at least two layers have micro-holes.
 The aim is to meet the increased demand for high-density I/O numbers for flip chips.
 The technology will soon be integrated with HDI to miniaturize the product.
 This technology is suitable for flip-chip or bond-based substrates, and the micro vias process provides sufficient spacing for high-density flip chips, even if the 2+2 structure of HDI products require the technology.